← Back to 史記

 42

 In the forty-third year.
-Initially, Duke Huan of Qi had three ladies: called Wang Ji, Xu Ji, and Cai Ji.
-All of the three ladies had no sons.
+Initially, Duke Huan of Qi had three ladies, Wang Ji, Xu Ji, and Cai Ji, none of whom had sons.
 Duke Huan liked the inner quarters and had many inner favorites.
 There were six persons like ladies.
 The eldest, Wei Ji, gave birth to Wu Gui.
 The younger Wei Ji gave birth to Duke Hui Yuan.
 Zheng Ji gave birth to Duke Xiao Zhao.
 Ge Ying gave birth to Duke Zhao Pan.
 Mi Ji gave birth to Duke Yi Shangren.
 Song Huazi gave birth to the duke's son Yong.
 Duke Huan, together with Guan Zhong, entrusted Duke Xiao to Duke Xiang of Song and made him the crown prince.
 Yong Wu had favor with Wei Gong Ji.
 Through the eunuch Shu Dao, he made thick gifts to Duke Huan and also had favor.
 Duke Huan permitted the establishment of Wu Gui.
 Guan Zhong died, and all five duke's sons sought to be established.
-On the day Yi Hai of the tenth month of winter, Duke Huan of Qi died.
+On the day yihai of the tenth month of winter, Duke Huan of Qi died.
 Yi Ya entered, and together with Shu Dao, through the inner favorites, killed the group of officials and established the duke's son Wu Gui as lord.
 The crown prince Zhao fled to Song.

 43

 Duke Huan was ill, and the five duke's sons each planted factions and contended to be established.
-And when Duke Huan died, they then mutually attacked.
-Because the palace was empty, none dared to coffin him.
+When Duke Huan died, they attacked one another.
+Because the palace was empty, no one dared to place him in his coffin.
 Duke Huan's corpse was on the bed for sixty-seven days, and corpse worms came out the door.
-On the day Yi Hai of the twelfth month, Wu Gui was established, and then they coffined him and went.
-On the night of Xin Si, they collected and encoffined him.
+On the day yihai of the twelfth month, Wu Gui was established, and then they coffined him and went.
+On the night of xinsi, they collected and encoffined him.

 44